The Golden Rules of Accounting

 2) Rule: Debit the receiver, Credit the Giver.

-3) Rule: All Expenses and Losses are Debit, All Income and Gains are Credit.
+3) Rule: All Expenses and Losses are Debit, and All Income and Gains are Credit.

-This rule is applicable on Nominal account.
-A Nominal Account include all Income, Expenses and Profits and losses.
-A companys capital is its liability.
-As results Crediting all the income and gains will increase the capital.
-On the other hand, the capital reduces when expenses and losses are debited.
+This rule applies to Nominal accounts, which include all types of income, expenses, profits, and losses.
+A company's capital is its liability, and therefore, crediting all the income and gains leads to an increase in capital.
+Conversely, the capital reduces when expenses and losses are debited.

 Post a Comment (0)